wp-plugins/clickbank-storefront/readme.txt

 = How can i find more information about this plugin? =

-Please visit the link [Clickbank Storefront WordPress Plugin](http://cbproads.com/clickbank_storefront_wordpress_plugin.asp)
+Please visit the link [Clickbank WordPress Plugin for Storefront](http://cbproads.com/clickbank-wordpress-plugin.asp)

 = Do i need to register with your site to use this plugin? =